Representative Democracy: A Slippery Hold on Freedom

 Examples of this problem:

-[CRITICAL FAILURE] Oaths of Office Contrary to Service of the People: Typically elected politicians must make an oath before taking office, and typically that oath is to serve someone or something other than the Public.
+Oaths of Office Contrary to Service of the People: Typically elected politicians must make an oath before taking office, and typically that oath is to serve someone or something other than the Public.
 In Canada, for example, federal and provincial members of parliament must make an oath of allegiance to the Monarch (not the People).

 Taking such oaths of allegiance, as a requirement to hold office, makes it literally impossible for a person who keeps their word to serve the Public first in that office.